mngugi/Walk_Throughs/HackDNA_Fundamentals/PART1/HackDNAEasys.md

 Example workflow:

-1. Discover hidden admin credential in source
+1. Discover hidden admin credential in the source
-2. Navigate to login page
+2. Navigate to the login page
 3. Authenticate using exposed password
 4. Gain unauthorized access